 - 10. Given the characteristics of the patient, the specimen submitted and the results of the analysis, the veterinary technician will be able to recognize accurate vs. erroneous results in order to provide maximum diagnostic benefit. - 11.
 Given the laboratory specimen collected and characteristics of the patient, the veterinary technician will determine appropriate methodology and carry out analytical procedures necessary to provide accurate and precise diagnostic information. - 12.
 Having determined the accuracy of analytical results, the veterinary technician will work with the veterinarian to determine if a need exists for additional laboratory tests that will provide useful diagnostic information.

-Course Number and Name: VAT 2152 A nimal Parasites and Dis seases Description: Animal Parasites and Diseases will include the study of etiology, symptoms, pathology, transmission, duration, prognosis, prevention, and general knowledge of common parasites and diseases of farm animals and pets.
-Hour Breakdown: Semester Crea lit Hours Lecture Lab Contact Hours 2 2 0 30 Prerequisite: Instructor Appro ved
+Course Number and Name: VAT 2152 Animal Parasites and Diseases pathology, transmission, duration, prognosis, prevention, and general knowledge of common parasites and diseases of farm animals and pets.